iivanic/DataChief/Case study Barrique Works LLC.md

     - "Allow return" is checked
 - Forms needs to be save to Publish folder and published.
 #### Test
-- With "Case study profiles" installed in "Form Designer and Publisher" Datachief mode, simulation test can be run ("Settings" tab under Behavior, Choose "Run Absence Formsimulation" script to run).
+- With "Case study profiles" installed in "Form Designer and Publisher" Datachief mode, simulation test can be run ("Settings" tab under Behavior, Choose "Run Absence Form simulation" script to run).
 - It will take few minutes for the script to finish.
 - Two employees have submitted one request and one employee have submitted two request, all with different reason
 - All Forms finished with HR smoothly